lustre/ssg

 The type parameters are used to track different facts about the configuration and prevent silly things from happening like building a site with no guaranteed routes.

-If you’re looking at the generated documentation on hex.pm, these type parameters will be unhelpfully labelled “a”, “b”, “c”, etc. Here’s a look at what these type parameters are called in the source code:
+If you’re looking at the generated documentation on hex.pm, these type parameters might be unhelpfully labelled “a”, “b”, “c”, etc. Here’s a look at what these type parameters are called in the source code:

 pub opaque type Config(